JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `setTaskDomain.startOperation({ taskId, domainId })`

 Set the domain of a task.
 Every task must belong to a domain.
-This function can only be called by the address assigned the `MANAGER_ROLE`.
+This function can only be called by the address assigned the task `MANAGER` role.

 **Input**